Nep-DC-Exercises/day-50/README.md

 ### Summary

-- React Router
-- React Styling with Bloomer
-- Challenge to rebuild the weather API front-end project within React
+We were introduced to React Router and using the popular Bulma css framework in react with the bloomer package.